Where did pockets come from?

 Through the middle ages, satchels ruled supreme.
 Clothing featured a slit into which you could reach to access a small bag that held your belongings.
 Then came the 17th century when, finally, someone said, âWhy not just sew the pouch⌠INTO the clothes?!â Even those rudimentary pockets were gender-biased.
 Menâs pockets were, as today, sewn into every garment: coats, waistcoats, breeches, pants â they could access the things they carried anytime.
 Women werenât so lucky.
 Women often wore large tie-on pockets lodged underneath their petticoats.
 If she wanted to get one of her items, sheâd have to undress, making pockets useless in public.

 When more fitted clothing came into style, tie-on pockets fell out of fashion.
 Still, our sisters of the past continued to fight the good fight.
 Founded in 1891, the Rational Dress Society encouraged women to dress for health, ditching corsets in favor of clothing like boneless stays, bloomers, and loose trousers that allowed for movement, especially bicycling.
-It hit its pinnacle just around the turn of the century, when menâs suits sported somewhere around 15 pockets.
+It hit its pinnacle just around the turn of the century, when menâs suits sported somewhere around 15 pockets

 "One supremacy there is in menâs clothing⌠its adaptation to pockets," New York Times reporter Charlotte P. Gilman wrote in 1905.
 "Women have from time to time carried bags, sometimes sewn in, sometimes tied on, sometimes brandished in the hand, but a bag is not a pocket."